MantasValentin/Wondro/README.md

 # Wondro Ecommerce
-This is a non-functional ecommerce website for my personal portfolio
+This is a non-functional ecommerce website for my personal portfolio, using firebase for authentication and data storage

 ## Getting Started
 To get all the packages.